-With products on the market for anyone from a home user to the R&D divisions of blue-chip companies, this varies a lot.
+With products on the market for anyone from a home user to the R&D divisions of blue-chip companies, 3D printer prices vary a lot.
 Typically, FFF offers the greatest variation in price, from hobbyist machines costing a few hundred dollars to higher-performance desktop printers in the $2,000 to $6,000 range.
 Desktop SLA printers start from around $2,000 to $3,000, while an SLS printer typically costs $10,000 plus.
 Larger-scale industrial machines of any technology will cost significantly more.

-These can add extra functionality, but also extra expense.
+These can add extra functionality, but also add extra expense your 3D printing costs.
 Post-processing peripherals are almost essential for SLA and SLS printers.
 For example, SLA prints will otherwise have to be manually washed in isopropyl alcohol and left in the sun to cure – so in practice, these printers often require purchase of post-processing stations unless that appeals to you!
 For FFF, peripherals can streamline workflows such as material handling, but are up to you depending on your needs.

 Maintenance and service

 Typically, this should only be the cost of replacing the odd consumable part over time.
 Check what support your seller includes as part of the price – they may offer installation and maintenance included.
 Some products also come with extended warranty options or an annual service plan.
 These plans can add certainty for some customers, but be sure to read the fine print in detail to understand the terms and exactly what support you get if something goes wrong.

 For regular use for an Ultimaker 3D printer, we calculated this to be around $50 per year.
 But if you want a more precise figure, check the power consumption specs of a 3D printer and make a calculation based on your likely usage and local energy prices.